Karlcxu/KarlChoiReviews/_posts/2019-02-06-Mr-Goodman.md

 ### Overall: 4/5 (Good)

 *Notes: Cool teacher who is funny.
 Very helpful and amiable.
-Does not speed through lessons but rather goes through them at a reasonable pace.*
+Does not speed through lessons; goes through them at a reasonable pace.*

-*Reviewed on 2/6/2019*
+*Reviewed on 2/6/2019 - Updated on 7/20/2019*